How Can

 Summary of Expected Processing Times:

-If you’re in need of fingerprint results by a specific deadline, it’s best to schedule your appointment well in advance to account for any potential delays.
+If you require fingerprint results by a specific deadline, it’s best to schedule your appointment well in advance to account for any potential delays.

 How long does the fingerprinting process itself take to complete?
 Back to top